raselmeya94/retrieval-augmented-qa-bangla/Project_Setup.md

 └── README.md                  # Project overview and instructions
 ```
 ---
-### Configure Environment Variables
+### Configure Environment Variables:

-To get started, you need to configure the environment variables by creating a `.env` file in the root directory of the project.
+You'll need to configure environment variables for things like the `Mistral API key`, `MongoDB connection`, and some system settings.

-1. Create a new `.env` file in the root directory.
+1. Open the `.env` file you created in the root directory of your project.

-2. Add the following lines to the file:
+2. Update the values with your actual information.
+Here’s what the updated `.env` file might look like:

 ```env
 MISTRAL_API_KEY=your_mistral_api_key_here